tariqdaouda/pyGeno/DESCRIPTION.rst

 Verbose Description
 --------------------

-pyGeno integrates reference sequences and annotations, genomic polymorphisms from the dbSNP database and data from next-gen sequencing into an easy to use, memory- efficient and fast framework, therefore allowing
+pyGeno is mainly intended for personalized medicine, but it can serve many purposes.
+It integrates reference sequences and annotations, genomic polymorphisms from the dbSNP database and data from next-gen sequencing into an easy to use, memory- efficient and fast framework, therefore allowing